Pratap Malla

-Lamp in hand, Pratap Malla bravely enters Santipura to seek the tantra, detail, watercolors on multi-layered paper, Kathmandu, 17th c.
+Lamp in hand, Pratap Malla bravely enters Santipura to seek the tantra, detail, watercolors on multi-layered paper, Kathmandu, 17th century.

-Pratap Malla (1624–1674 A.D.) was a Malla king and the eighth King of Kantipur from 1641 until his death in 1674.
+Pratap Malla (𑐥𑑂𑐬𑐟𑐵𑐥 𑐩𑐮𑑂𑐮; 1623–1674) was the eighth King of Kantipur from 1641 until his death in 16 April 1674.
+He was a poet of the Newar language and composed 138 poems in Newar throughout his life.
 He attempted to unify Kathmandu Valley by conquering Lalitpur and Bhaktapur, but failed in the effort.
 He was successful in extending and securing the borders of Kantipur and was responsible for the monopoly over trade with Tibet.
 The resulting prosperity led to the construction of the majority of the buildings around Durbar Square during his reign.
 His reign is seen as a cultural and economic high point of the Malla dynasty.